emu-russia/pureikyubu/testing/gba_bench/Readme.md

 ## The test suite

-Every test passes: **245 of 245**.
+Every test passes: **278 of 278** on a checkout whose `build/Data/GBASettings.json` has LF endings (a Windows checkout with `core.autocrlf` turns that file into CRLF, and the two tests that compare it with `DefaultJson()` byte for byte then report the `\r`s as a difference).
 The suite was not green while the core was being written, and every failure was resolved by fixing the emulator or by correcting an expectation that did not match GBATEK - never by deleting a test.
 The failures are listed here because each one names a real bug that is easy to reintroduce.

 | Test that used to fail | What it turned out to be |
 |---|---|